Virtual Sales Kickoff Agenda Ideas In 2020

 These conversations can take the form of engaging workshop exercises to discuss the motivational topics and goals at an in-depth and personal level.
 Drive a discussion of “what it means to me and my role.”
 And don’t lose the valuable content produced there.
 Workshop leaders should collect the sentiments; the final session of the agenda could include a summation of the thoughts and “what we’ve been hearing from you.”
 The motivation comes full circle because teams are now directly involved and active participants.

 New connections can also be created with peer networking.
 Help people meet each other who wouldn’t normally meet — whether due to different territories, departments, you name it.
-You can do something very tactical and informal during the introduction of a session and say “Everybody walk up to somebody you don’t know and tell them your biggest accomplishment from 2018.”
-And you just get the room going with energy.
+You can do something very tactical and informal before, during or after your keynote broadcasts.
+Have everyone record a story or share their story in group breakouts.
+Partner people who don’t know each and have them share their biggest accomplishment from 2020.”
 It works with 10 people, 50 people, or 1,000 people.
-If you’re doing a virtual kickoff, you can also make this work with video conferencing and chats.
-It helps break down that digital barrier.
+While this is great for in-person events, it scales beautifully for virtual kickoffs with video stories, chats and group breakouts.